Matematikoi/query-generator/docs/endpoints/fix_transform.md

 - `duckdb_database` (str): Path to the duckdb database to validate queries.
 It will also do a trace collection.
 - `max_output_size` (int): The maximum output size for the queries.
 Queries with an output tuple size greater than this value will have a LIMIT added.
+If the value is 0, no limit will be imposed.
 - `timeout_seconds` (float): The maximum amount of seconds the query is allowed to run.
 Queries beyond this threshold will not be "valid" queries.
+- `filter_empty_set` (bool): Whether to filter out queries that return an empty set.
+If set to true, only queries that return at least one tuple will be kept.
+- `make_select_group_by_disjoint` (bool): Whether to make the select clause attributes disjoint from the group by clause attributes.
+- `make_count_statement_diverse` (bool): Whether to change the COUNT statements to other aggregate functions or COUNT variants.

-Since the limit on queries will be imposed based on the output of the queries, the queries need to be run.
-Additionally to collecting the queries
+Since the limit on queries will be imposed based on the output of the queries, the queries need to be run to collect their output sizes.
+We do another pass of query running to collect the final traces and leave them in the DUCKDB_TRACES folder.

 # Transformations